select — wait for events on a set of streams

 class select.poll

-Polling object returned by select.poll().
-It maintains a set of registered streams (or any objects exposing the stream protocol) and efficiently waits until one or more of them becomes readable, writable, or signals an exceptional condition.
+Create a polling object that maintains a set of registered streams (or any objects exposing the stream protocol) and efficiently waits until one or more of them becomes readable, writable, or signals an exceptional condition.

 register(obj: Any, eventmask: int = select.POLLIN | select.POLLOUT) None

-Register stream obj for polling. eventmask is logical OR of:
+Register the stream obj for polling, watching for the events given by eventmask (the logical OR of):

 eventmask defaults to select.POLLIN | select.POLLOUT.